History of the Jews in Cyprus: Jewish rebellions and Byzantine rule

 The Jews lived well in Cyprus during Roman rule.
 Christianity was preached to the Jews in Cyprus at an early date, with St Paul being the first and the Apostle Barnabas (a native of Cyprus) the second.
 They attempted to convert the Jews to Christianity.
 Aristobulus of Britannia, the first bishop of Britain, was the brother of Barnabas.

-Jewish immigrants participated in the Kitos War against the Romans and their leader Trajan in 117 CE under the leadership of Artemion.
+Jewish immigrants participated in the Diaspora Revolt against the Romans and their leader Trajan in 117 CE under the leadership of Artemion.
 They sacked Salamis and annihilated the Greek population.
 According to Roman historian Cassius Dio, the revolting party massacred 240,000 Greek-Cypriots.
 Cassius Dio also reported that Jews were not allowed to settle on Cyprus after the uprising was put down.
 The law was applied so strictly in the centuries that followed that any Jew who wrecked his ship off the coast of Cyprus was executed right away.
 Jewish settlement in Cyprus appears to have completely halted until the fourth century CE.

 According to a late source, written by Eutychius of Alexandria, the Jewish diaspora attacked Christian monasteries on the island during the reign of Heraclius (610–641).

 Twice in 649 and 653, when the population was overwhelmingly Christian, Cyprus was subjected to two raids by Arab forces which resulted in the capture and enslavement of many Cypriots.
 One story relates that an enslaved Jew in Syria managed to escape and seek sanctuary in Cyprus, where he converted and settled in Amathus in the late 7th century.
 Communities of the Greek-speaking Romaniote Jews from the Byzantine period have been documented.